 Then we tell her that over the next 3 days, you might feel sore and achy, but just apply our pregnancy oils as usual, and you will be fine in 3 days," shared Valerie.

 “We give our clients a kit of compression shape wear and aromatherapy blend which I hand make on my own, with 13 different essential oils inside.
 After delivery, mummies apply these oils and once the doctor gives them clearance to go home, they start wearing the shape wear."

 “They feel good, they feel warm and they feel the support."

 The chief reason mummies opt for postnatal massages is to regain body shape and lose weight after pregnancy.
 But that’s not all.
-Postnatal massages are instrumental in reducing postpartum depression, help in increasing breast milk production and promote faster healing after giving birth.
+Postnatal massages are instrumental in reducing postpartum depression, helping in increasing breast milk production and promoting faster healing after giving birth.

 Valerie also informs us that it is better to get the postnatal massage as early as possible after delivery, “With mummies who have just delivered, their fats and bones are softer and more pliable, and can be moulded back into shape."

 “Also, we give our clients the option that once you reach the last 30% of your postnatal package, you might want to come back to the centre to take advantage of the postnatal belly tightening facility that we have in here."

 “We use a special machine, which gives waves for muscles to contract and release, as if you are doing tummy crunches.
 This will help regain the strength and confidence to do your own tummy crunches later."

 “We also don’t promote anything to ingest.
 I give mummies a list of do’s and dont’s for food.
 All items are easily available in supermarkets.
 I don’t promote supplements at my centre, because supplements are all factory-made and artificial.